Red Sox vs. Blue Jays Player Props Betting Odds

 Chapman Stats

-- Matt Chapman has 15 doubles, five home runs, 16 walks and 21 RBI (39 total hits).
-He has stolen one base.
+- Matt Chapman has 15 doubles, five home runs, 16 walks and 21 RBI (40 total hits).
+He's also stolen one base.

-- Chapman has picked up a hit in eight games in a row.
-During his last 10 games he is hitting .343 with six doubles, eight walks and four RBI.
+- Chapman has picked up a hit in nine games in a row.
+During his last 10 outings he is batting .361 with six doubles, six walks and four RBI.

 Chapman Recent Games